bh90210/SimpleDBW/README.md

 }
 ```
 #### initialisation
-Then in your module's main activity onCreate function add this line
+In your module's main activity onCreate function add this line

 ```ProcessLifecycleOwner.get().getLifecycle().addObserver(new DBWhelper());```